Statistics Explained

 Article last updated: March 2024

 This article is part of a set of background articles which introduce the international statistical cooperation activities of the European Union (EU) with non-member countries in the context of enlargement policy, European Neighbourhood Policy (ENP) and European Development Policy.
-This article presents Eurostat’s role in assessing the statistical systems in the enlargement and European Neighbourhood Policy context.
-It also presents the activities that are offered to assist candidate countries and potential candidates and ENP countries to better comply with European statistical standards, and lists the various instruments used for financing.
+This article presents Eurostat's role in assessing the statistical systems in the enlargement and European Neighbourhood Policy context.
+It also presents the activities that are offered to assist the candidate countries and potential candidate and the ENP countries to better comply with European statistical standards, and lists the various instruments used for financing.

 Full article